6 Common Causes of an Exhaust Leak

 The oxygen sensor is a critical component that measures the oxygen levels in the exhaust gases, providing feedback to the engine control unit (ECU) to adjust the air-fuel mixture.
 When the oxygen sensor malfunctions, it can lead to poor fuel efficiency, a decline in engine performance, and increased exhaust emissions.
 Common causes of oxygen sensor failure include oil contamination, excessive soot buildup, or simply the sensor's age.

-To resolve this issue, the faulty oxygen sensor typically needs to be replaced.
+To resolve this exhaust system issue, the faulty oxygen sensor typically needs to be replaced.
 Ensure you use a sensor compatible with your vehicle's make and model and follow the manufacturer's guidelines for installation.
 Replacing a malfunctioning oxygen sensor can help restore proper fuel efficiency and improve engine performance.

 5. Rust